Ohio Trucking Insurance Requirements for Motor Carriers start with Federal Requirements set by FMCSA.

 Commercial Trucks operating Intrastate in Ohio are also required to get a Federal DOT number.

-Required Proof of Insurance for Motor Carriers in Ohio:
+What Proof of Insurance Do Motor Carriers Need in Ohio?

-Proof of minimum Commercial Auto Liability Insurance limits are by both FMCSA and OHIO PUCO.
+Proof of minimum Commercial Auto Liability Insurance limits are required by both FMCSA and OHIO PUCO.

 PUCO is the Public Utililities Commission which oversees transportation in Ohio.

-When you purchase your commercial truck insurance policy, that proof is sent directly to FMCSA with a BMC-91X Filing.
+When you purchase your new Ohio trucking insurance, proof of that policy is sent directly to FMCSA with a BMC-91X Filing.

 An MCS-90 is just the endorsement to your policy which guarantees the insurance to FMCSA.